jolin-io/WhereTraits.jl/docs/src/details.md

   1. `WhereTraits.InternalState.TraitsDefSingleton()` is a helper type indicating that this is a call to a traits inner function
   2. `Tuple{WhereTraits.Syntax.Parsing._BetweenCurliesAndArgs,Any}` is the complete function signature of the outer function, with an additional helper `_BetweenCurliesAndArgs` to deal with TypeParameters of UnionAll types (whereupon which you can also define function calls and hence `@traits`)
   3. `a1` is the first actual argument (after this `a2`, `a3` and etc. could follow in principle)
-  4. `WhereTraits.Syntax.Rendering._BetweenArgsAndTypeVars()` is again a helper type to distinguish args from typevariables
+  4. `WhereTraits.InternalState.ArgsHelpers_BetweenArgsAndTypeVars()` is again a helper type to distinguish args from typevariables
   5. `T1` is a type parameter (again here `T2`, `T3`, etc. would follow if there are more typeparameters)
-  6. `WhereTraits.Syntax.Rendering._BetweenTypeVarsAndTraits()` is another helper, now separating the traits definitions
+  6. `WhereTraits.InternalState.ArgsHelpers_BetweenTypeVarsAndTraits()` is another helper, now separating the traits definitions
   7. `Val{isodd(a1)}()` here comes our first actual trait definition (if you define more traits, they would follow here)
   8. `; kwargs...` at last all kwargs are just passed through (dispatch on kwargs is not yet supported)